 - The ability to set vacation delegates on behalf of your domain members

-How do I validate my domain?A walkthrough for this can be found here!
+How do I verify my domain?A walkthrough for this can be found here!

 How can I add or remove Domain Admins?